Admitted International Students - What's Next?

 • Medical Benefits of at least $100,000 per accident or illness

-• Repatriation of Remains in the amount of $25,000
+• Repatriation of Remains in the amount of at least $25,000

-• Expenses associated with the medical evacuation of the exchange visitor to his or her home country in the amount of $50,000
+• Expenses associated with the medical evacuation of the exchange visitor to his or her home country in the amount of at least $50,000

 • A deductible not to exceed $500 per accident or illness

-Important Insurance Terms:
+Important Insurance Terminology:

-• Deductible: The amount you pay for covered health care services before your insurance plan starts to pay.
+• DeductibleThe amount you pay for covered health care services before your insurance plan starts to pay.
+Example: $1000 bill with a $200 deductible = Means you pay $200 before the insurance plans pays $800.

 • Copay: A copayment or copay is a fixed amount for a covered service, paid by a patient to the provider of service before receiving the service.

 • In-Network vs Out-of-Network: A provider network is a list of the doctors, health care providers, and hospitals that an insurance plan contracts with to provide medical care to its members.
 These providers are called “network providers” or “in-network providers.”
 A provider that isn't contracted with the plan is called an “out-of-network provider.”
+Out-of-Network providers may not be covered by your insurance plan.

 International Student Health Insurance Plans